wjudho/wjudho/Machine Learning Roadmap.md

 >**What works for me?**

-<details><summary><strong>answer</strong></summary>
+<detailss><summary><strong>answer</strong></summary>

-- I don't understand math since high school, even so I still learn machine learning just because we are living in a world where climate change is getting real by days, where AI took our job, and excel was the only thing i've work on for the past 8 years
+- I don't understand math since high school, even so I still learn machine learning just because we are living in a world where climate change is getting real by days, where AI took our job, and excel was the only thing i've work on for the past 8 years. `FYI i still learning the subject to this day`
 - Took [![](https://img.shields.io/badge/-Google&nbsp;Data&nbsp;Analytics&nbsp;Professional&nbsp;Certificate-0056D2?style=flat-square&logo=Coursera&logoColor=white)](https://www.coursera.org/professional-certificates/google-data-analytics) was my most logic & best decision. it took me less than a month to finish the course.
 The best part of this course is their final exam which require me to put portfolio on **Kaggle**.
 The place where i learned that there are so many Data Scientist that show case their work for free, can you imagine reading people's work and learn that that can actually be copied to you to exercise.

 > I've read the syllabus, they don't mention anything about modelling or machine learning